Chart Color Schemes

 Leeming shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates at 37.8% for residents aged 15+, exceeding the WA average of 27.9% and the SA4 region average of 28.6%.
-Bachelor degrees are most common at 25.4%, followed by postgraduate qualifications (8.4%) and graduate diplomas (4.0%).
-Vocational credentials are also prominent, with 29.6% of residents aged 15+ holding such qualifications – advanced diplomas at 11.6% and certificates at 18.0%.
+The area's educational profile is notable regionally, with university qualification rates at 37.8% among residents aged 15+, surpassing the WA average of 27.9% and the SA4 region average of 28.6%.
+Bachelor degrees are most prevalent at 25.4%, followed by postgraduate qualifications (8.4%) and graduate diplomas (4.0%).
+Vocational credentials are held by 29.6% of residents aged 15+, with advanced diplomas at 11.6% and certificates at 18.0%.

 Educational participation is high, with 27.8% of residents currently enrolled in formal education, including 9.1% in primary education, 8.4% in secondary education, and 5.8% pursuing tertiary education.